Code-Institute-Submissions/Pyleks-milestone4/README.md

 Provides all the uer details, + the total cost, as well a toast for successfully checking out.
 Informing they will receive a email with the confirmation order.

+### Website Overall as registered User
+This will provide the best experience, as the navbar now give the option to use the profile to track orders, and save their information for further purchases to make the process easier for the user.

 ## Deployment
 <strong>1.
 Clone Website</strong>